damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ### Merge to `master`

-This is what we just created, automatically deployed to Kubernetes to give high fidelity reviews much earlier in your development process.
+This is what we just created, automatically deployed to Kubernetes to allow high fidelity reviews much earlier in your development process.
 It looks great so let’s click the Accept Merge Request button to merge the changes into the `master` branch.

 > * Click Accept Merge Request (no need to click remove source branch)